 After the ninth grade year, students work with their parents, teachers and guidance counselors to create their schedules.
 Parents sign their registration forms which list their courses.
 Parents are notified of their student's final placement when they receive their class schedules in August.

-Exiting any High Ability (aka GT), Honors, AP or IB class happens on an individual basis.
+Exiting any High Ability (formerly known as Gifted and Talented), Honors, AP or IB class happens on an individual basis.
 Conferences are coordinated with the parent/guardian to determine the appropriate placement of the student.